bharathsp/claude-desktop-fastmcp-tools/README.md

 ### Step 4: Example questions for Claude

 Once the MCP server is connected, you can ask Claude natural-language questions.
 Claude will pick the right tool automatically.
-Below are example prompts for **every tool**, plus the built-in **prompts** and **resources**.
+Below are example prompts for **all 15 tools**, plus **prompts** and notes on **resources**.

 #### Math tools